lusmdl/MySimRacingButtonBox/README.md

    git clone https://github.com/lusmdl/MySimRacingButtonBox.git
    ```

-3. **Open the Project**
+**3. Open the Project**
 - Open the cloned repository in your PlatformIO environment.
+- Update the line `#define I2C_ADDR            8` in [ProjectConfig.hpp](/include/ProjectConfig.hpp) to match your I²C master device configuration.

+> The default address is 8.
+If you intend to connect this device twice, use addresses 8 and 9.
+The master will handle the rest.

 4. **Build and Upload**
    - Prepare your ATmega328P-based PCB for flashing.
 It’s recommended to first flash the firmware onto an Arduino Uno and then transfer the chip to your custom environment.